Enchanted Artifacts Of The Gods

 The sons of the master smith Ivaldi not only created a head of golden hair more comely than the original, but they created the ship Skidbladnir and the spear Gungir as well.
 This gleaming mane is what the goddess Sif wears today.

-The ship of the gods, Skidbladnir, is another of the marvlous artifacts crafted by the sons of Ivaldi to win their bet with Loki.
-This vessel was gifted to Freyr and is capable of holding all the Aesir host.
-It is made of razor-thin wood allowing it to be folded small enough to fit within a single pouch.
+The sons of Ivaldi crafted the marvelous ship of the gods, Skidbladnir, to win their bet with Loki.
+They gifted this vessel to Freyr, and it can hold all the Aesirs.
+They made the ship from razor-thin wood, which allows it to fold small enough to fit within a single pouch.

 The dwarves invested such magic into their creation that it sails not only the seas but also on the wind.
 The sails of Skidbladnir are always full of fair wind giving the vessel supernatural speed.